transcom/mymove-docs/docs/frontend/testing/writing-playwright-tests-for-milmove.md

 ### No seed data
-Unlike our old cypress testing strategy of running a command to load seed data with hard coded ids that tests can reference, with playwright if a test needs test data in the database, it should create it using the testharness in the support api.
+Unlike our old cypress testing strategy of running a command to load seed data with hard coded ids that tests can reference, with playwright, if a test needs test data in the database, it should create it using the testharness in the support api.
 See below for more details.